isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Lemongrass.md

 <section>
 	<h4>Sun and soil needs:</h4>
 		<img title="Lemongrass growing in a planter bed.
 Photo by Jacqueline Chua." src="/images/Plants/lemongrass_jacquelinechua.jpg">
-<p>Lemongrass flourishes in <a href="/page-index/horticulture-techniques/gauging-light/">6-8 hours of direct sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 15cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>, but the diameter of the pot will greatly limit the size of the plant.
-Take note that Lemongrass can grow up to 1.2m tall, and that larger pots of at least 20cm width will be needed for the plant to grow offshoots.
-These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">inorganic soil amendments</a> to let the roots breathe. </p>
+<p>Lemongrass flourishes in <a href="/page-index/horticulture-techniques/gauging-light/">6-8 hours of direct sunlight</a>. </p>
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 15cm deep, but the diameter of the pot will greatly limit the growth of offshoots making <a href="/page-index/horticulture-techniques/true-ground/">true ground</a> planting more practical.
+Take note that Lemongrass can grow up to 1.2m tall, and that larger pots of at least 20cm width will be needed for the plant to grow offshoots.</p>
+	<p>These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">inorganic soil amendments</a> to let the roots breathe. </p>
 	<br>
 	</section>